 5. Holding multiple elections at the same time whenever possible.

 6. Keeping Iowa Secretary of State an elective office.

 7. Change to single district election of county supervisors.

 9. Single issue legislation, passed on its own merits with only germane riders or amendments.

-10. Requiring government policy-making boards to include representatives of groups affected by these policies.
+10. Requiring government policy-making boards to include representatives of those affected.

 11. Efforts to increase and include minorities at all levels including elected offices.

 13. Investigating the integrity of financial institutions investing public/private funds.